timurua/yajs/README.md

 }
 ```

-The enumeration is could be added as simple as
+The enumeration could be added as simple as
 ```text
 person {
     firstName!: string,